kirejczykf/GIS-Portfolio/README.md

 **File:** `telecom_address_sync.sql`

 ### Problem
 The telecom network planning team needed to update the fiber-optic coverage map with new address points from the National Register (PRG).
-The challenge was to import thousands of points weekly without creating duplicates for buildings that already existed in the internal inventory.
+The challenge was to import hundreds of points weekly without creating duplicates for buildings that already existed in the internal inventory.

 ### Solution
 I developed a pure **PostgreSQL/PostGIS** automation script that: